 Born: October 21, 1978 in Lima, Peru

-An “undeniably exciting composer” (Opera News), Jimmy López Bellido’s music displays “a brilliant command of orchestral timbres and textures” (Dallas Morning News) and “a virtuoso mastery of the modern orchestra” (The New Yorker).
-His works have been performed around the world by leading orchestras such as New York Philharmonic, Chicago Symphony Orchestra, Orchestre de Paris, Royal Concertgebouw Orchestra, the Cleveland Orchestra, and Orchestre symphonique de Montréal.
+An “undeniably exciting composer” (Opera News), Jimmy López displays “a brilliant command of orchestral timbres and textures” (Dallas Morning News) and “a virtuoso mastery of the modern orchestra” (The New Yorker).
+His works have been performed around the world by leading orchestras such as the New York Philharmonic, Chicago Symphony Orchestra, Orchestre de Paris, Royal Concertgebouw Orchestra, Cleveland Orchestra and Orchestre symphonique de Montréal.

-In the 2024/25 season López Bellido is a Mead Composer-Curator with Chicago Symphony Orchestra for which he curates an evening of chamber music for CSO’s MusicNOW series.
-A new orchestral work, written for and dedicated to conductor Christian Reif, will be premiered by commissioners Cincinnati, Detroit and Gävle Symphony Orchestras.
-Elsewhere, his works will be performed by orchestras including Toronto Symphony Orchestra, Naples Philharmonic, Tampere Philharmonic Orchestra, Oregon Symphony and Sarasota Orchestra.
+In the 2024–25 season, López is a Mead Composer-Curator with the Chicago Symphony Orchestra, for which he curates an evening of chamber music for the orchestra’s MusicNOW series.
+His Symphony No. 5, Fantastica, written for and dedicated to conductor Christian Reif, will be premiered by its commissioners, the Cincinnati, Detroit and Gävle symphony orchestras.
+Elsewhere, his works will be performed by orchestras including the Toronto Symphony Orchestra, Naples Philharmonic, Tampere Philharmonic Orchestra, Oregon Symphony and Sarasota Orchestra.

-Among López’s earlier orchestral output is Perú Negro (2012), which received its BBC Proms debut in 2023 with BBC Symphony Orchestra under the baton of Klaus Mäkelä.
+Among López’s earlier orchestral output is Perú Negro (2012), which received its BBC Proms debut in 2023 with the BBC Symphony Orchestra under the baton of Klaus Mäkelä.
 The much-loved Fiesta!
-(2007) has received over 130 performances worldwide, making it one of the most-performed contemporary works in the orchestral repertoire.
+(2007) has received more than 130 performances worldwide, making it one of the most-performed contemporary works in the orchestral repertoire.

-López has also written works for the stage, with the oratorio Dreamers receiving its world premiere in California in 2019 with Esa-Pekka Salonen and Philharmonia Orchestra.
+López has also written works for the stage, with the oratorio Dreamers receiving its world premiere in California in 2019 with Esa-Pekka Salonen and the Philharmonia Orchestra.
 In 2015, Lyric Opera of Chicago commissioned López’s debut opera Bel Canto, based on Ann Patchett’s novel of the same name.
-It became the bestselling opera of the company’s 2015-2016 season, was broadcast by PBS and was nominated at the 2016 International Opera Awards.
+It became the best-selling opera of the company’s 2015–16 season, was broadcast by PBS and was nominated at the 2016 International Opera Awards.

-A native of Lima, Jimmy López Bellido studied at the city’s National Conservatory of Music before graduating with a Master of Music degree from the Sibelius Academy in Helsinki and with a PhD from University of California, Berkeley.
+A native of Lima, Jimmy López studied at the city’s National Conservatory of Music before graduating with a Master of Music degree from the Sibelius Academy in Helsinki and with a Ph.D. from the University of California, Berkeley.
 López currently lives in California.

 Symphony No. 5, Fantastica